sealuwee/twitterframe/README.md

 ✅ Functional Command Line Application by invoking ```twitterframe```

+✅ Added a command that removes your Twitter API credentials file from your home directory.

 🔜 Open up the project on pypi.org so it can be 'pip-install-able'

 🔜 Make some basic documentation on installation/usage.

 # Ideas on new features and commands

-💡 Command that removes your Twitter API credentials file from your home directory.

 💡 Command that dumps tweets into a SQL database.

 💡 Add more emojis.

+💡 Add click.progress_bar(s) on commands like scrape and crawl to show progress.

+💡 Remove some of the comments because the code looks kinda ugly.

 # Known issues